iamjdm/iamjdm/README.md

 ## 💼 Projects

-Here are a few sample projects (placeholders for now):
+### 🛰 NASA/Notre Dame GUI Flowchart Design
+Developed a **front-end graphical user interface flowchart design** during a summer research project at Notre Dame University, sponsored by **NASA**.
+The work focused on improving human-error handling in drone systems and designing a user-friendly interface for research purposes.

+### 📂 Portfolio Website *(placeholder)*
-- **Portfolio Website** – A responsive personal website to showcase skills and projects.
+A responsive personal website to showcase skills and projects.

+### ⚡ Interactive Web App *(placeholder)*
-- **Interactive Web App** – A JavaScript-based app demonstrating DOM manipulation and user interaction.
+A JavaScript-based app demonstrating DOM manipulation and user interaction.

+### 🎓 Coursework Project *(placeholder)*
-- **Coursework Project** – A front-end project developed as part of my studies, focusing on layout and accessibility.
+A front-end project developed as part of my studies, focusing on layout and accessibility.

 ---